PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 The startup pipeline allows for highly flexible configuration.
 In particular, it is possible to:

-- Start a new Ignition simulation with an arbitrary world or attach to an already running simulation.
+- Start a new simulation with an arbitrary world or attach to an already running simulation.
-- Add a new vehicle to Ignition or link a new PX4 instance to an existing one.
+- Add a new vehicle to the simulation or link a new PX4 instance to an existing one.

 These scenarios are managed by setting the appropriate environment variables.